-We invite you to question what new realities flat networks for value - which operate by means of a world wide web that enables light-speed communication - will allow us to envision.
+We invite you to question what new pluralities networks of and for value - which operate by means of a world wide web that enables light-speed communication - will allow us to envision.

 Q: Is art something we do or something we encounter?